mars-uoit/salt_tools/README.md

 ## Data Conversion

 The natively recorded data is the localization response files and the Autowalk files.
-Separate data types for the same data is provided in SALT for ease of use.
+Separate data types for the same data are provided in SALT for ease of use.
 The scripts used to convert the data are available here to allow users to customize the data if needed.

-* **run_to_expanded_data.py -** Extracts the point clouds (.ply) and local grids (.tif/.png) from the localization response run folder into a more human readable format.
+* **run_to_expanded_data.py -** Extracts the point clouds (.ply) and local grids (.tif/.png) from the localization response run folder into a more human-readable format.

   ```
   python scripts/run_to_expanded_data.py --run_dir /path/to/localization_response/run_XXX --out_dir /path/to/output